crazii/WINE-DOSBox-retro-compliation/README.md

 - Set optional hotkey shortcut and menu icon, and click OK

 After thant you can right click an EXE (PE/MZ) and create a .desktop file for it, the file is placed on destktop.
-NOTE for MZ: exe-shortcut will first search the folder of the DOS MZ to find a valid ico to use for the .desktop, if not found an old "MS-DOS" icon will be used.
+NOTE: for MZ: exe-shortcut will first search the folder of the DOS MZ to find a valid ico to use for the .desktop, if not found an old "MS-DOS" icon will be used.
+NOTE: the custom action has an XML config file, it is possible to add the custom action through script, but not tried yet.